A Comprehensive History of Chatbots

-Although the game was enticing for players, the computer would always betray itself at one point or another due to its basic coding and lack of inventory of a human language.
-The game was invented much before the time of A.I., but it left the desire for artificial intelligence in our minds as an aspirational goal that we might one day reach when our technological knowledge had progressed enough.
+Although the game was enticing, the computer would always betray itself, due to its basic coding and inability to understand human language.
+The game was invented much before the time of A.I., but it left the desire to develop artificial intelligence when our technological knowledge had progressed enough.

 The program proved wildly popular in its time, but the same pitfalls that plagued the Turing Test plagued Eliza, as the program’s coding was too basic to reach farther than a short conversation.

 The program was designed in a way that it mimics human conversation.
 The Chatbot Eliza worked by passing the words that users entered into a computer and then pairing them to a list of possible scripted responses, using a script that simulated a psychotherapist.
 The script proved to be a significant impact on natural language processing and unnatural intelligence, with copies and variants protruding up at academies around the country.

 Eliza’s key method of operation ( which has been replicated by chatbot designers ever since) involves the recognition of cue words or phrases in the input and the output of corresponding pre-prepared or pre-programmed responses that can move the conversation forward in an apparently meaningful way.

 For example, if you told Eliza that you were sad, it would respond with “Why are you sad?” inciting a further discussion and urging you to continue.

 This meant that Eliza could respond to a question it didn’t understand with the simple process of rephrasing the input as a question.
 Doing so, it could keep the user in conversation.
 Thus an illusion of understanding is generated, even though it may be merely superficial.